sourcebroker/deployer-extended-database/README.rst

 db:truncate
 +++++++++++

-This command allows you to truncate database tables defined in database config var "caching_tables"
+This command allows you to truncate database tables defined in database config var "truncate_tables"

 **Example**
 ::

    dep db:truncate --dumpcode=0772a8d396911951022db5ea385535f6

 db:upload
 +++++++++

-This command uploads the sql dump file to target instance.
+This command uploads the sql dump file from current instance database storage to target instance database storage.
 There is required option --dumpcode to be passed.

 **Example**

-Upload database with dumpcode 0772a8d396911951022db5ea385535f6 to live instance and store it on database storage folder.
+Take database with dumpcode 0772a8d396911951022db5ea385535f6 from current instance and upload it to database storage folder on live instance.
 ::

    dep db:upload live --dumpcode=0772a8d396911951022db5ea385535f6